Bushwick and East Williamsburg tour

 The borderland of East Williamsburg and Bushwick has generated huge buzz for its influx of artists and hipsters moving east along the L train from Williamsburg, and galleries, bars, restaurants, and building conversions have proliferated.

 Since 2012, the outdoor gallery known as the Bushwick Collective has transformed a dowdy industrial zone into a internationally-known street art haven.
+(We will see a good amount of street art.
+But if you want a tour focused on street art, please choose one of them!)

 But these neighborhoods have a deeper, more complicated, and more fraught history.